najeira/hikaru/README.rst

 About
 =====

-Hikaru is a web framework for Google App Engine Go.
+Hikaru is a web framework for Go supports standalone and Google AppEngine.

 This is under construction.
 Do not use for production services.